SaadhJawwadh/SaadhJawwadh/README.md

-Hi there 👋 This is Saadh Jawwadh Computer science undergraduate at the Informatics Institute of Technology.
+### 👋 This is Saadh Jawwadh.
+### Computer science undergraduate at the Informatics Institute of Technology.
 ### I believe curiosity is one of the important characteristics that induce me to learn new things and I am always willing to learn new things.
-### 🌱 I’m currently learning some new technologies.
+🧐 Looking for internship
+📚 Open to learn
+📫 Reach me out at: https://appdatesaadh.wordpress.com/link-tree/

 <!--